timmassingham/simNGS/README.txt

 	simNGS is written for BSD-style Unices according to the C99 standard and should be relatively portable.
 Make files for both generic Linux and Mac Os-X in the the src/ directory.
-	The blas and lapack libraries for matrix operations and linear algebra must be installed and in the standard library path.
+	The BLAS and LAPack libraries for matrix operations and linear algebra must be installed and in the standard library path.
+To compile from source, the BLAS and LAPack header files (provided by the blas-devel and lapack-dev packages on most Linux systems) must also be installed.

 Compiling:
 	cd src